 Staff are governed by NHS Policies in relation to confidentiality and data protection.
-Every patient in the South Ward receives and individual care plan based on their rights, relationships and recovery.
+Every patient in Ward 3B receives and individual care plan based on their rights, relationships and recovery.
 Families are actively encouraged to participate in their relative's care.